MargotRasamy/logic-test/README.md

 * According to the previous step, the bug probably has something to do with the conditions of display of the winner.
 I look up for the piece of code where we display the winner :

-And I can see that in the render function, we check the condition with the variable winner that points to a function called calculateWinner().
-If calculateWinner() returns true, the status used to display the game status gives the game winner.
-So if the winner is not displayed, the issue can only be in the winner condition.

 ```console
 render() {